Toll free conference

-Once you've settled on a provider, here's what to expect: Your conference call will be assigned a toll free phone
+Once you've registered, here's what to expect: Your conference call will be assigned a toll free phone number that

-number that your participants will dial.
-Since all or most of the participants are in Canada, the toll free number
+your participants will dial.
+Since all or most of the participants are in Canada, the toll free number will be

-will be specific for Canadian callers however callers in the lower 48 will also be able to access tye toll free
+specific for Canadian callers however callers in the lower 48 will also be able to access the toll free number.

-number.
-Once the callers are connected, they will be prompted to enter the access number to your teleconference
+Once the callers are connected, they will be prompted to enter the access number to your teleconference and the

 As the conference call's host, you'll need to do some work in advance.
 Start by creating a list of all participants